direktek/developer-recruitment/README.md

 --
 Calculate the SubTotal and Total for Invoice.

-Use the same output from Exercise 1 and inlcude the Invoice number, Company Name, Invoice SubTotal, Invoice Total.
+Use the same output from Exercise 1 and include the Invoice number, Company Name, Invoice SubTotal, Invoice Total.

 * Invoice SubTotal; Will be equal to the summation of line items Total
 * Invoice Total; will be equal to SubTotal plus the Shipping